JessieFrance/shelljs-plugin-help/README.md

 - Get information on a ShellJS command: `help(COMMAND)`

-COMMAND is a string representing a ShellJS command, or the string 'options' to see available documentation entries.
+`COMMAND` is an optional string representing a ShellJS command.

+- See available ShellJS documentation entries with no arguments passed: `help()`

 ## Examples